thetomcraig/total-immersion-podcast/episode_notes/62_booksellers.md

     - When wrapping, do so in acid-free paper
 - Dust jackets are often stored separate to avoid tearing, or other damage

 ### Conclusion
+- Lots more here than I anticipated
+- Neat

 ### Sources
 ```